osmlab/atlas-checks/.github/ISSUE_TEMPLATE/fix-suggestions.md

 *Suggested Fix 2 (if any)*:

-If there are multiple suggested fixes related to the same Atlas check required, please add another section with the details above
+If there are multiple suggested fixes related to the same Atlas check, please add another section with the *above* details

 **Is there any code enhancement needed if adding the fix suggestion component?**